How to enable automatic downloads for music, books, and apps with iTunes in the Cloud

-- Tap on iTunes & App Store — you'll need to scroll down a ways.
+- Tap on iTunes & App Store.

 - If you don't want automatic downloads to eat through your carrier data, turn Off the option for Use Cellular Data.
 It is found under the Automatic Downloads section.
-This way, downloads only happen when you're on wifi.
+This way, downloads only happen when you're on wi-fi.

-Here is a brief explanation of each option —
+Here is a brief explanation of each option:

-- Music - If you purchase a song on your iPhone from iTunes, it'll automatically be available on any compatible iPhone, iPad, iPod, or Mac that supports iTunes in the Cloud and is authorized to use your iTunes account
+- Music: If you purchase a song on your iPhone from iTunes, it'll automatically be available on any compatible iPhone, iPad, iPod, or Mac that supports iTunes in the Cloud and is authorized to use your iTunes account

-- Apps - Apps downloaded on one device are automatically downloaded to any other compatible device that has an active connection to the internet
+- Apps: Apps downloaded on one device are automatically downloaded to any other compatible device that has an active connection to the internet

-- Books - If you download a book in iBooks, it should automatically appear in other instances of iBooks on compatible iOS and OS X devices
+- Books: If you download a book in iBooks, it should automatically appear in other instances of iBooks on compatible iOS and OS X devices

-- Updates - Updates are a little different and only really apply on a per device basis.
+- Updates: Updates are a little different and only really apply on a per device basis.
 Turn updates on if you want App Store updates to install automatically without you having to approve them via the App Store app.

-Note: Updated, September 2014.
+Note: Updated, November 2014.